davidadeola/wineprezzer/README.md

 ## Challenges faced

-- Had challenges making the UI more modern because there are no image URL from the API -
+- Had challenges making the UI more modern because there are no image URL from the API

-## Thoughts on API

-- Though the API documentation is great, but it should have Image URL to help with more suitable User Interface
+- React strict mode causing double render
 -

+## Thoughts on API and Map

+- Though the Brewery API documentation is great, it should have Image URLs to help with a more suitable User Interface.
+- The Map API contains limited map tiles, would prefer a dark mode map tile offered out of the box.
+- onMouseOut event on Map doesn't work properly.
+- The Markers on the Map API does not render properly on IOS devices.

 ## Run Locally